-In the Raman spectrum of the Fib protein, we can identify several key resonance Raman features associated with the Trp vibrational modes, including signals at 1012 $\mathrm{cm^{-1}}$ (Trp W16), which are attributed to the symmetric benzene/pyrrole out-of-phase breathing, at 1340-1360 $\mathrm{cm^{-1}}$ (Trp W7), which is attributed to the Fermi resonance between N1-C8 stretching in the pyrrole ring and combination bands of out-of-plane bending, and at 1554 $\mathrm{cm^{-1}}$ (Trp W3), which relates to the C2-C3 stretching mode of the pyrrole ring \cite{cho1994uv}.
-In the same spectral range of 1000-1800 $\mathrm{cm^{-1}}$, Tyr Raman bands are also detected, specifically the signals at 1176 $\mathrm{cm^{-1}}$ (Tyr Y9a), which are associated with in-plane C-H bending, and at 1616 $\mathrm{cm^{-1}}$ (Tyr 8a), which is due to the in-plane ring stretching of Tyr \cite{Sweeney:1990aa}.
-Additionally, a signal at approximately 1770 $\mathrm{cm^{-1}}$ is observed in the UVRR spectrum of Fib, likely corresponding to a C=O stretching vibration.
+In the Raman spectrum of the Fib protein, several key resonance Raman features associated with Trp vibrational modes can be identified, including signals at 1012 $\mathrm{cm^{-1}}$ (Trp W16), attributed to the symmetric benzene/pyrrole out-of-phase breathing; at 1340-1360 $\mathrm{cm^{-1}}$ (Trp W7), which results from the Fermi resonance between N1-C8 stretching in the pyrrole ring and combination bands of out-of-plane bending; and at 1554 $\mathrm{cm^{-1}}$ (Trp W3), related to the C2-C3 stretching mode of the pyrrole ring \cite{cho1994uv}.
+In the same spectral range of 1000-1800 $\mathrm{cm^{-1}}$, Tyr Raman bands are also observed, specifically the signals at 1176 $\mathrm{cm^{-1}}$ (Tyr Y9a), associated with in-plane C-H bending, and at 1616 $\mathrm{cm^{-1}}$ (Tyr 8a), resulting from the in-plane ring stretching of Tyr \cite{Sweeney:1990aa}.
+Additionally, a signal around 1770 $\mathrm{cm^{-1}}$ appears in the UVRR spectrum of Fib, likely corresponding to a C=O stretching vibration.

-Since the aromatic rings of Trp and Tyr can participate in hydrophobic, cation-$\mathrm{\pi}$, and hydrogen-bond interactions with nearby residues or surrounding solvent molecules \cite{cho1994uv}, the spectral feature parameters of the Raman bands associated with these residues provide valuable insights into their local environment.
-For instance, it has been reported that the vibrations of aromatic ring side chains in proteins can serve as sensitive markers for changes occurring in the tertiary structure of the proteins during unfolding and aggregation \cite{oladepo2012uv, asher1986uv, miura1989tryptophan, schlamadinger2009hydrogen, sanchez2008ultraviolet, C5AN00342C}.
+Since the aromatic rings of Trp and Tyr can participate in hydrophobic, cation-$\mathrm{\pi}$, and hydrogen-bond interactions with nearby residues or surrounding solvent molecules \cite{cho1994uv}, the spectral features of the Raman bands associated with these residues offer valuable insights into their local environment.
+For example, it has been shown that the vibrations of aromatic ring side chains in proteins can act as sensitive markers for changes in the tertiary structure of the proteins during unfolding and aggregation \cite{oladepo2012uv, asher1986uv, miura1989tryptophan, schlamadinger2009hydrogen, sanchez2008ultraviolet, C5AN00342C}.

-It is noteworthy that, in the spectral range of 1000-1800 $\mathrm{cm^{-1}}$ (Fig. \ref{fgr:spectra} a), the Raman signal from the water solvent is practically negligible compared to the vibrational signals attributed to the Fib protein.
-Conversely, the intense spectral distribution characteristic of the OH stretching profile of water entirely dominates the high frequency range between 2800 and 3800 $\mathrm{cm^{-1}}$ in the UVRR spectrum of Fib.
+It is noteworthy that, in the spectral range of 1000-1800 $\mathrm{cm^{-1}}$ (Fig. \ref{fgr:spectra} a), the Raman signal from the water solvent is almost negligible compared to the vibrational signals attributed to the Fib protein.
+Conversely, the strong spectral distribution characteristic of the OH stretching profile of water completely dominates the high-frequency range between 2800 and 3800 $\mathrm{cm^{-1}}$ in the UVRR spectrum of Fib.